Estecka/mc-Variants-CIT-wiki/Item State extensions.md

 Item States (resources under the `items/` folder) are the vanilla way of changing an item's model.
 Those can be used to provide a second layer of variance to an item, on top of the modules from this mod.

-> [!IMPORTANT]
+> [!WARNING]
 >
-> This page is only applicable to MC 1.21.4 and onward.
+> This page is only applicable to Variants-CIT v3 (MC 1.21.4).
+These features are deprecated and will be removed in v4.

 ## Numeric Properties
 Properties to be used inside the vanilla `dispatch_range` selector